seanreed1111/sql-recipes/recipes.md

 3-3.
 Writing an Optional Join
 Problem
 You are joining two tables by one or more common columns, but you want to make sure to return all rows in the first table regardless of a matching row in the second.
-For example, you are joining the employee and department tables, but some employees lack department assignments.
+For example, you are joining the employee and department tables, but some employee lack department assignments.

 Solution
 Use an outer join.
-In Oracle’s sample database, the HR user maintains the EMPLOYEES and DEPARTMENTS tables; assigning a department to an employee is optional.
-There are 107 employees in the EMPLOYEES table.
-Using a standard join between EMPLOYEES and DEPARTMENTS only returns 106 rows, however, since one employee is not assigned a department.
-To return all rows in the EMPLOYEES table, you can use LEFT OUTER JOIN to include all rows in the EMPLOYEES table and matching rows in DEPARTMENTS, if any:
+In Oracle’s sample database, the HR user maintains the employee and DEPARTMENT tables; assigning a department to an employee is optional.
+There are 107 employee in the employee table.
+Using a standard join between employee and DEPARTMENTS only returns 106 rows, however, since one employee is not assigned a department.
+To return all rows in the employee table, you can use LEFT OUTER JOIN to include all rows in the employee table and matching rows in DEPARTMENTS, if any:

-select employee_id, last_name, first_name, department_id, department_name from employees
+SELECT employee_id, last_name, first_name, department_id, department_name FROM employee
 left outer join departments using(department_id)
 ;

-107 rows selected
+107 rows SELECTed

 There are now 107 rows in the result set instead of 106; Kimberely Grant is included even though she does not currently have a department assigned.

 How It Works
 When two tables are joined using LEFT OUTER JOIN, the query returns all the rows in the table to the left of the LEFT OUTER JOIN clause, as you might expect.
 Rows in the table on the right side of the LEFT OUTER JOIN clause are matched when possible.
-If there is no match, columns from the table on the right side will contain NULL values in the results.
+If there is no match, columns FROM the table on the right side will contain NULL values in the results.
 As you might expect, there is a RIGHT OUTER JOIN as well (in both cases, the OUTER keyword is optional).
 You can rewrite the solution as follows:

-select employee_id, last_name, first_name, department_id, department_name from departments
+SELECT employee_id, last_name, first_name, department_id, department_name FROM departments
-right outer join employees using(department_id)
+right outer join employee using(department_id)
 ;
 The results are identical, and which format you use depends on readability and style.
 The query can be written using the ON clause as well, just as with an equi-join (inner join).
 And for versions of Oracle before 9i, you must use Oracle’s somewhat obtuse and proprietary outer-join syntax with the characters (+) on the side of the query that is missing rows, as in this example:

-select employee_id, last_name, first_name, e.department_id, department_name from employees e, departments d
+SELECT employee_id, last_name, first_name, e.department_id, department_name FROM employee e, departments d
-where e.department_id = d.department_id (+)
+WHERE e.department_id = d.department_id (+)
 ;
 Needless to say, if you can use ANSI SQL-99 syntax, by all means do so for clarity and ease of maintenance.